Fencing law in Victoria – Your rights and obligations

 Check council planning rules

 Different council areas may have different rules and regulations.
-Check your local council’s website (External link) for information about fencing in your neighborhood.
+Check your local council’s website (External link) for information about fencing in your neighbourhood.

 Finding the owner’s contact details